Why13-beep/teman_petani/README.md

 - Python 3.10+
 - Flask (or FastAPI planned)
-- SQLite / JSON-based prototype
+- SQL / JSON-based prototype
 - [Matplotlib](https://matplotlib.org/) + CustomTkinter (for prototype GUI)
 - Android frontend to be built (open to framework proposals)